 You can use templates to create and persist configuration information to use with Cloud Data Loss Prevention (DLP).
 Templates are useful for decoupling configuration information—like what you inspect for or de-identify—from the implementation of your requests.
 Templates provide a way to manage large-scale rollouts of Cloud DLP inspection jobs.

-This quickstart guides you through the creation of a new inspection template using Cloud DLP in the Google Cloud Platform Console.
+This quickstart guides you through the creation of a new inspection template using Cloud DLP in the Google Cloud Console.

 To learn about all available inspection template options, see Creating Cloud DLP inspection templates.